 This post contains affiliate links and you can read my full disclosure here.

+As one of 20+ bloggers participating in the Thrift Store Decor Challenge, I am excited to share with you my upcycled wool scarf wreath.
 When you get to the bottom of this post you will be treated to some serious creativity so please hop around to each blog and get to know us and our thrifty goodness.

 The rules are simple: